20 rue du Bacon, Paris

 In 1898, H. Deckert and Cie sold De Dion powered tricycles and automobiles named Aurore.

-The firm built touring and sports motorcycles; Deckert engines powered the motorcycles of both Mayeski and Rigal in the 1904 M.C.F., and were fitted to Échard in 1903 and to Bernasse machines around 1906.
+The firm built touring and sports motorcycles; Deckert engines powered the motorcycles of Échard and Magali in 1903.
+They were fitted to both Mayeski and Rigal in the 1904 M.C.F., and to Bernasse machines around 1906.